by Martin Maenza, based on Super Friends #8 by E. Nelson Bridwell

 “Did they get off all right?” asked the Flash.

 Soaring over the skies of Japan, two figures left the populated regions behind them and headed out toward a majestic mountain range.
-One of the figures was an Asian man dressed in white robes with red cuffs and a red circle insignia at the center of his chest.
-The other was a six-inch-tall man dressed in a red and blue costume.
+One of the figures was a Japanese man dressed in white robes with red cuffs and a red circle insignia at the center of his chest.
+The other was a six-inch-tall American man dressed in a red and blue costume.

 The latter one spoke.
 “I glide on the air currents, Rising Sun,” the tiny titan said, “but how is it that you manage to fly?”

-“I draw on the sun for a magnetic field which enables me to defy gravity,” Japan’s hero explained.
+“I draw on the sun for a magnetic field which enables me to defy gravity,” Japan’s hero explained with a slight accent.

 As physicist Ray Palmer, the Atom was always fascinated to learn about the science behind the super-powers.
 His own discovery of a white dwarf fragment was the key to his successfully changing his size at will.
 He made a mental note to have an in-depth conversation with the Japanese man after the crisis had passed.